Website Designing Information

 No. The website maintenance can be handled by me on a daily, weekly, or monthly basis and be billed at an hourly rate.
 It is often more profitable for the customer to pay me for about an hour of work rather than for the customer to consume their own time that would be better invested in their own business.

 (5) What about domain name, email accounts, and visitor statistics?

-Depending on the type of website that the customer chooses, the web design service will include a domain name, from one to an almost unlimited number of email accounts, and logs of visitors and referring link statistics.
+Depending on the type of website that the customer chooses, the web design service will include hosting, from one to an almost unlimited number of email accounts, and logs of visitors and referring link statistics.
 If the customer prefers to not handle the chore of acquiring the statistics themselves, I can email the statistics to the customer on a daily, weekly, or monthly basis.
-I can also setup the customer's email to be automatically received through Microsoft® Outlook® or other email software.
+I can also give instructions of how to setup the email to be automatically received through Microsoft® Outlook® or other email software.